 Start asking for help with bills

-If you can't afford a payment because you've been laid off due to coronavirus, now is the time to start making phone calls, according to Jarvis.
+If you can't afford a payment because you've been laid off due to the coronavirus, now is the time to start making phone calls, according to Jarvis.

 Be proactive and reach out to your various providers so you do not lose service or face high interest rates.

-Call your wireless provider and explain that you have been laid off due to coronavirus.
+Call your wireless provider and explain that you have been laid off due to the coronavirus.
 Many providers have said they'll keep your service going.

 Your credit card company may be wiling to waive fees and interest.